nmrt/tdg/README.md

 Tested in Firefox and Chromium (recent versions).

-In order for it to work, you'll need either to configure the browser to accept local *cross-origin* requests (`file:` protocol) or run a `httpd`.
+In order for it to work locally, you'll need either to configure the browser to accept local *cross-origin* requests (`file:` protocol) or run a `httpd`.
 More info:
 [How to run things
 locally](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally).